SR42-dev/ec2-fishook-pipeline/README.md

 ```chmod 777 setup```

 ```./setup```

+Alternatively, if you are conversant in ssh, scp & linux kernal programming, feel free to modify and use the included instance-init executable to automate the process of moving this pipeline package to any cloud instance of your choosing.

 Once the previous commands are executed, run this script whenever the server has to carry out the aforementioned workflow.
 Feel free to call this using any other existing script :